Fargo (1996 film): Music

-Other songs featured in the film include: "Big City" by Merle Haggard, heard in the King of Clubs while Jerry meets with Carl and Gaear; "These Boots Are Made for Walkin'" by Boy George, which plays in the garage as Shep works, and "Let's Find Each Other Tonight", a live nightclub performance by José Feliciano that is viewed by Carl and a female escort.
-In the diner, when Jerry is urging Wade not to get police involved in his wife's kidnapping, Chuck Mangione's "Feels So Good" can be heard faintly in the background.
-An instrumental version of "Do You Know the Way to San Jose" plays during the scene where Marge and Norm are eating at a buffet.
-The restaurant scene with Mike Yanagita is accompanied by a piano arrangement of "Sometimes in Winter" by Blood, Sweat & Tears.
-All the songs heard in the film are featured only as background music, usually on a radio, and do not appear on the soundtrack album.

-The soundtrack was released in 1996 on TVT Records, combined with selections from the score to Barton Fink.

 Claims of factual basis

 The film opens with the following text:

-However, the closing credits bear the standard fictitious persons disclaimer used by works of fiction.
-Regarding this apparent discrepancy, the Coen brothers claimed that they based their script on an actual criminal event, but wrote a fictional story around it.
-"We weren't interested in that kind of fidelity", said Joel Coen.
-"The basic events are the same as in the real case, but the characterizations are fully imagined ...
+The Coen brothers said that they based their script on an actual criminal event, but wrote a fictional story around it.
+Joel said: "We weren't interested in that kind of fidelity.
+The basic events are the same as in the real case, but the characterizations are fully imagined ...
 If an audience believes that something's based on a real event, it gives you permission to do things they might otherwise not accept."

-The brothers have modified their explanation more than once.
 In 1996, Joel Coen told a reporter that—contrary to the opening graphic—the actual murders were not committed in Minnesota.
-Many Minnesotans speculated that the story was inspired by T. Eugene Thompson, a St. Paul attorney who was convicted of hiring a man to murder his wife in 1963, near the Coens' hometown of St. Louis Park; but the Coens claimed that they had never heard of Thompson.
+Many Minnesotans speculated that the story was inspired by T. Eugene Thompson, a St. Paul attorney who was convicted of hiring a man to murder his wife in 1963, near the Coens' hometown of St. Louis Park; but the Coens said that they had never heard of Thompson.
 After Thompson's death in 2015, Joel Coen changed the explanation again: "[The story was] completely made up.
 Or, as we like to say, the only thing true about it is that it's a story."

-The film's special edition DVD contains yet another account, that the film was inspired by the 1986 murder of Helle Crafts, a Danish–American flight attendant from Connecticut at the hands of her husband, Richard, who disposed of her body through a wood chipper.
+The special edition DVD contains an account that Fargo was inspired by the 1986 murder of Helle Crafts, a Danish–American flight attendant from Connecticut at the hands of her husband, Richard, who disposed of her body through a wood chipper.
+In a 1998 article, the fact-checking website Snopes concluded that the "true story" claim was a prank of the kind the Coen brothers often inserted in their films.
+Snopes said that doubters should note that a fictitious persons disclaimer, used in works of fiction, is at the end of the film.